 - Use the Symbol drop-down menu to select or upload a symbol for search results.

-- In the Analysis extent outline section, use the Color drop-down menu to select an outline color and width.
+- In the Area of interest outline section, use the Color drop-down menu to select an outline color and width.
 Use the Transparency slider to adjust the color transparency.

 - Use the Dialogs check box to show a warning when you click Clear all on POI search results.